kapok-lang/kapok/README.md

 1. Provides a rich set of useful libraries, in terms of unicode string, file, network, etc.
 1. Shipped with powerful tools, e.g. project management tool, editor integration, etc.

 Currently kapok is under heavy development.
 It's not stable and incoming changes are expectable.
-Please don't use it in production environment.

 ### Documentation